rus9384/TPT2/essence.clicker/README.md

 ## Description

-This script buys essence for you, much faster than you'd do it with workers.
+Tired of buying essence manually or think workers do it too slowly?
+Then this script is for you: it buys essence for you, much faster than you'd do it with workers.

 To limit the amount of essence you want to buy, set that number to the variable `limit`.
 If you want it to buy as much as you can afford, set `limit = -1`.